techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/persistent-chat-server/persistent-chat-server.md

 - Following compliance regulations by optionally deploying the Persistent Chat Compliance service

+> [!NOTE]
+> Persistent Chat is available as a separate installer in Skype for Business Server 2019.
+It is downloadable from the release page of Cumulative Update 8 for Skype for Business Server 2019.

 ## Persistent Chat Server high-level architecture

 The following diagram shows a high-level view of the Persistent Chat Server architecture.